arthurandreev/JavaHealeniumPOC/README.md

 Upon successfull build of the Angualr application, you should see the following page on http://localhost:4200/
 ![image](https://github.com/arthurandreev/MLPoweredSeleniumJavaPOC/assets/35194143/1fd2a712-a8c9-47b8-8717-050ce99e3cbb)

-### Download docker images and spin up containers required for Healenium
+### Download docker images and spin up docker containers required for Healenium

 Navigate to infra folder in the JavaHealeniumPOC in the terminal and run the following command to download images and spin up containers